Battle of Copenhagen (1807): Danish ships

 The Danes surrendered the following warships on 7 September under the terms of the capitulation following the attack: (Note: * The initial listing in the London Gazette names almost all of the ships, once one adjusts for ad hoc translations of names from Danish to English, and for transliterations.
-This initial list does not include the frigate Nymphen, the two brigs Allart and Delphinen, the schooner Ornen, or the gunboat Stege.
+This initial list does not include the frigate Nymphen, the two brigs and Delphinen, the schooner Ornen, or the gunboat Stege.
 Though it mentions that twenty-five gunboats were taken, it does not list them by name.